tuned-org-uk/pygenestore/README.md

 # pygenestore

 Store your `numpy` arrays at scale using the Lance format.
+Handles millions of rows as far as the memory goes.

 ## Usage